developerDebmeet/Learn_Kafka/README.txt

     Order is guaranteed only within a partition (not across partitions) Data is assigned randomly to a partition unless a key is provided we can have as many partitions per topic as we want

+Producers
+    producers write data to topics(topics are made of partitions) the load is balanced to many brokers thanks to the number of partitions producers know to which partition to write to (and which kafka broker[server] has it) in case of kafka broker failure, producers will automatically recover Message keys
+        producers can choose to send a key with the message( string, number, binary etc) if key==null, data is sent in round robin manner if key!=null, then all messages for that key will always go to the same partition(hashing) a kafka partitioner is a code logic that takes a record and determines to which partition to send it to key hashing is the process of determining the mapping of a key to a partition in the default kafka partitioner, the keys are hashed using the murmur2 algorithm targetPartition = Math.abs(Utils.murmur2(keyBytes)) % (numPartitions - 1)

+Kafka Message anatomy
+    key-binary - can be null
+    value-binary - can be null
+    compression type : none/gzip/snappy/lz4/zstd
+    headers - optional
+    partition + offset
+    timestamp -  set by system or user

+Kafka Message Serializer
+    kafka only accepts bytes as a n input from producers and sends bytes out as an output to consumers message serialization means transforming objects/data into bytes they are used on the value and the key common serializers
+        string
+        json
+        int/float
+        avro
+        protobuf